J-Uptegraph/CORI-Robot/README.md

 CORI aims to streamline domestic chores—starting with laundry sorting—by leveraging ROS 2 and simulation tools.
 The goal is to create a flexible platform for learning and prototyping, paving the way for practical home robotics.

-> I once read a quote by Joanna Maciejewska where she stated,
+> “I want AI to do my laundry and dishes so I can do my art and writing,
-> _“I want AI to do my laundry and dishes so I can do my art and writing,
+> not to do my art and writing so I can do my laundry and dishes.”
-> not to do my art and writing so I can do my laundry and dishes.”_
+> — Joanna Maciejewska

-> and I built CORI for exactly that reason.
+_So I built CORI for exactly that reason._
-> — Johnathan Uptegraph
+— Johnathan Uptegraph

 ## 🚀 Project Overview